devcode1981/File-Provider-Storage/docker/README.md

-This docker image is used as a Vagrant image for development of Gitlab
+This docker image is used as a Vagrant image for development of GitLab.